 - Use section headings.
 White space is important in picture books, novels and BLOGS!
 Section headings help create white space and let the reader know what’s coming.
 And a blog post with section headings is simply easier to read than a blob of copy with no breaks.

 - Stick to the word count.
 We like our posts that are 400 to 600 words.
-Any more than that and you lose your reader’s attention.
+Any more than that and you risk losing your reader’s attention.

 - Use hyperlinks.
 Hyperlinks take the reader to resources you’ve used and websites you recommend.
 They boost your credibility and the online presence of other writers.